 But the botching of Stannis Baratheon’s character actually dates back to season 1.
 Every single accomplishment he does during the course of the books is dumbed down in the show, and at every turn the show tries its hardest to change his character to make him impossible to like.
 Just to briefly go over this, in the books Stannis actually lived in King’s Landing before the War of the Five Kings.
 Jon Arryn was Hand of the King, but really ruled the realm with Stannis, the Master of Ships, as his own hand.
 Jon Arryn and Stannis Baratheon ruled the realm while King Robert ate, drank, whored, and hunted his way into an early grave.

+It was Stannis Baratheon’s suspicions about Robert’s royal children that led Jon Arryn to investigate.
 When Jon Arryn discovered the truth about Joffrey, Tommen, and Myrcella all being the bastards of Cersei and Jaime Lannister, he informed Stannis.
 Stannis didn’t need Ned Stark to find out and tell him in the books.
 Knowing this, Stannis and his family fled from King’s Landing to avoid being assassinated like Jon Arryn was.
+Jon Arryn also planned to have Stannis raise his son Robert Arryn (Robyn in the show).
 Throughout the first book, Stannis hiding in Dragonstone not responding to any correspondence is a mystery.
 Ned Stark sees that he is hiding, but has to figure out what he is hiding from.

 This line about Stannis, spoken by Tywin Lannister, is removed from the show since it gives Stannis more credit than the show wanted to: “I have felt from the beginning that Stannis was a greater danger than all the others combined.”

-He is referring to the War of the Five Kings, where Tywin himself admits that he believes Stannis, with an army of only 3,000 – 4,000, is a bigger threat than the combination of Renly Baratheon with an army of at least 80,000, Robb Stark with at least 20,000 Northmen (and no doubt he knew he’d gain the support of the Riverlands), and Balon Greyjoy with the Iron Fleet.
+He is referring to the War of the Five Kings, where Tywin himself admits that he believes Stannis, with an army of only 3,000 – 4,000, is a bigger threat than the combination of Renly Baratheon with an army of at least 80,000, Robb Stark with around 18,000 Northmen (and no doubt he knew he’d gain the support of the Riverlands), and Balon Greyjoy with the Iron Fleet.

 In the books, Stannis doesn’t fall for such an easy trap during the Battle of Blackwater, it took two traps + reinforcements from Tywin and the Reach to defeat him.
 In the show, Stannis burns Lord Alester Florent alive for failing to convert from the faith of the Seven to R’hllor, because you’re supposed to hate him.
 In the books, Stannis burns him alive for the highest level of treason; hatching a plan to kidnap Shireen, have her marry Tommen, end the war, and become Lord of Dragonstone.